foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/future_plans.md

 - A detailed MO2 guide for the Resources section.
 - A gameplay guide akin to what many Wabbajack lists offer.

-The Customisation and Resources sections as well as the Troubleshooting page are also in need of many more updates and additions.
+The Resources sections as well as the Troubleshooting page are also in need of more updates and additions.

 ## Additional mods